flutter/website/platform-plugins.md

     }
     ```

 1. Run the app.
-When you click the 'Show Flutter homepage' you should see the
+When you click **Show Flutter homepage** you should see the
 phone's default browser open, and the Flutter homepage appear.

 ## Create a platform plugin {#create}